Paint a wooden stool using a paper doily as a resist instead of a stencil! Incorporate your favorite paint colors, then seal with Mod Podge.

 Paint the bottom of the top of the stool with Turquoise.
 Use your five colors to decorate the legs of the stool in whatever way you would like.
 Check out my gel manicure – didn't it hold up nicely during this process?

-Once you are done with the wooden stool, spray it several times with your Mod Podge Gloss sealer to finish.
+Once you are done with the painted wooden stool, spray it several times with your Mod Podge Gloss sealer to finish.
 You've now fully contributed to the doily trend, and you can be proud.

 What else can you do with doilies?
 Find out here: 25+ doily craft ideas!